 - Submissions must follow the CIS stylesheet guidelines.
 Otherwise, articles will be returned and will need to be re-submitted.
 A submission to the journal constitutes an acknowledgement that the piece has neither been published nor is being considered for publication elsewhere.

 - Submissions will be internally evaluated by the Editorial Team and, in the normal course, sent for refereeing.
-As we follow a double blind system of refereeing, all references by which an author might be identified should be removed or suitably modified.
+As we follow a double anonymize system of refereeing, all references by which an author might be identified should be removed or suitably modified.

 - CIS will acknowledge receipt of submissions but regrets that it cannot respond to requests for updates on the status of articles under review.